liam-mitchell/boss/README.txt

       supporting physical page allocation functions can be found in src/memory/vmm.c, and the functions used to allocate physical frames for those pages are in src/memory/pmm.c.

+  - Extensible system call interface (currently being extended :D )

+      Similar to Linux, uses registers to pass system call parameters (in the same order, too).
+Enables simple system call extension by just adding functions to the array void *syscalls[] in src/interrupts/syscalls.c.

+Thanks for your interest in the BOSS!
+Feel free to email any concerns to me (Liam Mitchell) at ldmitche@ucalgary.ca, or come chat with me sometime in
+#osdev on irc.freenode.org (/msg cmdrcoriander).